 You don’t have to worry about not having any coding experience.
-Shopify has an international team of design agencies—called Shopify Experts—that can fully customize your ecommerce website.
-Keep in mind that you’ll have to pay for this expert service.
+Shopify has an international team of design agencies—called Shopify Experts—that can fully customize your e-commerce website.
+Keep in mind you’ll have to pay for this expert service.

 Here are a few quick tips to help you find the right Shopify theme: